Corries Solicitors - Personal Injury Specialists - FREEPHONE 0800 655 6550

 Corries have been successful with tackling large numbers of claims for PIP faulty breast implants, faulty metal on metal hips and other failed medical products.
 We explore all that has been done to you and if your problems are due to the implant – or the treatment or surgery you have been given.
 We pride ourselves on exploring every possibility so you know what went wrong.

 Our team will also try and help you put it right with further treatment, surgery or care.
-We may even be able to deal with matters on a ‘No win no fee’ basis.
+We often deal with matters on a ‘No win no fee’ basis.

 At Corries we understand your situation.
-We will do our best to guide you sensitively through the process of making a claim.
+Because of this we will do our best to guide you sensitively through making a claim.
 No solicitor offers more than we do.
 We offer a personal service and are open and straightforward with all of our clients.
 We will always get you the best outcome we can.

 If you or someone you know has had knee surgery and has problems then call us now.
 Our helpful team will speak to you on a no obligation basis.
 If we think there might be a claim then we can take it from there.
 If we don’t then peace of mind might help you too.